peteknowsai/claude-forge/README.md

 ## How to use

-After installation, just talk to Claude naturally:
+After installation, just talk to Claude Code naturally:

 - "Let's forge a new project" - Start from scratch
 - "What's next?" - See where you are in the workflow